Thank you PayPal for sponsoring this post. Visit PayPal to give the gift people really want this season: money!

 As we wandered down the aisles there was a little bit of confusion, and, to be honest, more than a little disappointment as I had to gently remind him that he wasn’t picking out toys for under our tree.
 The idea that the season is meant for giving is a concept that is tough to teach kids.
 Five-year-olds don’t necessarily grasp poverty and privilege, misfortune and compassion.
 It was unheard of that there are kids who will wake up on Christmas morning with little to nothing to unwrap under the their trees.
 “You get to be those kids’ Santa Claus,” I told him.
 I think that’s when it clicked.

-Holiday gifts are great, but the reality is, many of them are just going to be re-gifted or hidden in the back of a closet.
+Holiday gifts are exceptional, but many of them are just going to be re-gifted or hidden in the back of a closet.
 Yet even though we’re all thinking it, it can be a little awkward asking for money as a gift so you can buy that bag you really want.
 The good news: You are not alone!
 PayPal’s 2017 Holiday Money Habits study found that money is the most-wanted gift for the second year in a row, and 52% of Americans wish they could ask for cash instead of traditional holiday presents this year.

 So, if you’re in need of a last-minute gift or simply just don’t know what to get all of the people on your list, seize the season with PayPal’s free P2P holiday greetings so people can get what they really want this year: MONEY.

 Of course, there is no wrong way to give this season so download this printable to help organize your thoughts for all the good things you want to do for others.
 After all, you can never have enough of the giving spirit.